 - have a lifetime of over 1 million charge-discharge cycles

 - have very low internal resistance (a few tenths of a milliohm) and work close to 100% efficiency

 - are significantly lighter than batteries for high power applications

 - have high tolerance for extreme temperatures and work at close to full efficiency even at -40 degrees celcius

 - don’t contain harmful chemicals or toxic metals

 Batteries are known as slow energy storage and:

-- have high energy density, meaning they can operate for a long time
+- have much higher energy density, meaning they can operate for a long time (a few hours)

 - usually have a lifetime of about 2000-3000 charge-discharge cycles, sometimes longer depending on how they have been treated and the type of the battery